Notavatarkorra/notavatarkorra.github.io/skoo.md

 Problem statement:

-Mulan is persuing a bachelors degree with limited finances and is lo
+Mulan is pursuing a bachelors degree with limited finances and is looking for a way to get a high quality education without spending the next 50 years indebted and paying for a curriculum that is not highly guaranteed to make her smart or wealthy.

 1. Local government not well taught in schools